Guidance

 Where this is not possible, mitigation and compensation measures could include:

-• creating links to other habitats, for example bridges with a gap less than 100 metres
+• creating links to other habitats, for example green bridges across gaps in habitat of less than 100 metres (usually over roads or railway tracks)

-Mitigation measures could also include coaxing the dormice to a location nearby by clearing sections of habitat.
-The remaining habitat must be linked to a larger hazel dormouse habitat.
+Mitigation measures could also include coaxing the hazel dormice to a nearby location by clearing small sections of neighbouring habitat.
+All remaining habitat must either be large enough to support a hazel dormouse population, or be linked to other areas of habitat.
+Hazel dormice should not be left in small, isolated areas.

 If translocating hazel dormice, the proposal will need a suitable receptor site.
-The new site should:
+The new receptor site should:

 • be ready before translocation takes place